boschresearch/assets2036go/README.md

 ## Description

-Use **assets2036go** to your go-app communicate with other assets following the new leightweight asset administration shell standard using MQTT.
+Use **assets2036go** to your go-app communicate with other assets following the new leightweight asset administration shell standard using MQTT, especially on Arena2036.

 ## Getting started

-### Using the lib via sources

-copy the directory assets2036go/assets2036go to any target directory you want to have it [myAssetsLibDir].

-Then in the go.mod of your project add the line replace bosch.com/assets2036go v0.1.9 => [myAssetsLibDir].

-As an example see the go.mod of [assets2036go/example/go.mod](./example/go.mod)

-### Using the lib via golangs dependency system
+### Howto use the lib

-Probably the best entry point is the example program example_1.
-You will learn how to create an asset, implement a submodel operation, set submodel properties, then create an asset proxy, call the operation or read the property.

-For more example you can have a look into the unit tests in the package assets2036gotest.

-For questions or problems: thomas.jung6@de.bosch.com
+Add line

+require github.com/boschresearch/assets2036go v0.3.2

+to your go.mod file.

 ## Dependencies